directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson32.md

 ## Exercise 2: Friends at the Beach

 {{<card header="**Script**">}}
-It captures the exhilarating moment when five girlfriends jump towards the ocean in unison. <br/>
+It captures the exhilarating moment when five girlfriends jump up facing the ocean in unison. <br/>
 They're all sporting bikini tops and denim shorts, arms flung up as they bend their knees and launch themselves high off the sandy beach, kicking up sprays of sand.<br/>
 All five have long hair and are about the same height, with the woman in the center having beautiful blonde hair. <br/>
 A turquoise blue ocean stretches endlessly under a brilliantly clear sky, with not a single cloud in sight, offering a crisp view all the way to the horizon.<br/>
 The five friends are probably letting out joyful shouts as they jump, even though we can't see their expressions from this angle. <br/>
 <br/>
-(114 words)
+(115 words)
 {{</card>}}

 ## Exercise 3: Milk